 In light of the above, the idea that the High Priest would let (or be allowed to let) a 3 year-old Mary live inside the Holy of Holies, is a joke.
 It is laughable, both historically, and Biblically, that anyone would ever be allowed to live inside the Most Holy Place.

-Further, we would expect to see some trace of Mary's miraculous, sanctified childhood evidenced somewhere in the Gospel accounts of her.
+Additionally, one would expect to see some trace of Mary's miraculous, sanctified childhood evidenced somewhere in the Gospel accounts of her, if this narrative about her early life were true.
 Instead, we see things like:

 Luke 1:28-29